idanrk/AutoPR/README.md

 To use this tool, simply call `create-pr` with no other arguments.
 This will create a new PR on GitHub with the target branch set to the one specified in the environment variable `CREATE_PR_TARGET` and the source branch set to the current working branch.

+The tool will automatically generate a description for your PR based on the commit messages in your branch.
+The description text will be generated using OpenAI's ChatGPT, which uses machine learning to generate natural language text.

+If you would like to customize the description text, you can do so by adding a `.pr-description` file to your branch.
+The contents of this file will be used as the description for your PR.

 ## Installation

 To install this tool, simply run: